 - Generate Conference (London in September)

-Some of the best conferences are scheduled at the beginning of September, before the start of the academic year but it would be worthwhile attending at least one of these in order to kick-start your education in web design.
-If you can’t do that you should definately take a look at some of the recorded talks from previous conferences at Besquare.
+Some of the best conferences are scheduled at the beginning of September, before the start of the academic year but it would be worthwhile attending at least one of these (say State of the Browser) in order to kick-start your education in web design and meet up with current students.
+If you can’t do that you should definitely check out the archive of the wonderful dConstruct conference series.

 Will I need to provide my own web hosting?

 All students will need a web hosting account so that project work can be presented online.
 It’s also important that students learn how to manage websites and configure web hosting options.

 We know that web hosting can be confusing for those new to web design, so we’ll help you get set up with your own hosting during Welcome Week.
 If you don’t already have hosting in place and you’d like to have something organised ahead of time, we recommend the shared-0 hosting account at Clook.
 It has everything you need at a reasonable price (£25 for a year) and their support is great.

 Will I need to reorganise my life?